EuropeanRespiratorySociety/ERSMainWebsite/readme.md

 ## Change log

+### What is new in 1.1.2
+* New buttons color variations
+* White header with specific param to add at the end of url `/white` it breaks the active and breadcrumb menus.

 ### What is new in 1.1.1
 * Bug fix, select2 displays now correctly.
 * Bug fix, multitag input displays now correctly.